-More than 60 cities around the globe offer a safe space where writers and artists at risk can live and work through the ICORN programme.
+Globally, more than 80 ICORN Cities of Refuge offer a safe space where writers, artists, and journalists at risk can live and work through the ICORN Programme.

-The International Cities of Refuge Network (ICORN) is a membership organisation of cities and regions around the world that offer a long term temporary residency for persecuted writers and artists to stay and work.
+The International Cities of Refuge Network (ICORN) is a membership organisation of cities and regions around the world which offer a long-term, temporary residency to persecuted writers, artists, and journalists to carry on their work in safety.

-These cities and regions are the cornerstones of ICORN and share a common mission: to preserve freedom of expression and to respond to politically motivated threats and persecution that writers and artists face in their home countries and beyond.
+These cities and regions are the cornerstones of ICORN and share a common mission: to preserve and promote freedom of expression, and to respond to politically motivated threats and persecution faced by writers, artists, and journalists in their home countries and beyond.

-PEN International’s Writers in Prison Committee annually monitors between 8-900 cases of writers and artists who are persecuted as a direct consequence of their work.
-Many still need a safe place.
-Through ICORN, your city could enable these writers and artists to continue their work and keep up the fight for freedom of expression, so vital to the health of a free society.
+Thousands of writers, artists, and journalists are persecuted as a direct consequence of their work, and many need a safe place.
+Through ICORN, your city could enable these writers, artists, and journalists to continue their work and the fight for freedom of expression, which is a vital part of any free society.

-This commitment by ICORN cities and regions is both very concrete and deeply symbolic: one agent for change (a writer or artist) escapes from imminent threats and persecution; your city offers sanctuary; and the values of hospitality, solidarity and freedom of expression become further enshrined within the ethos of your city.
+This commitment by ICORN cities and regions is both very concrete and deeply symbolic.
+An agent for change (a writer, artist, or journalist) escapes from imminent threat and persecution.
+Your city offers sanctuary and the values of hospitality, solidarity, and freedom of expression become further enshrined within the ethos of your city.

 A mutually beneficial network

-More than 50 cities have committet to the ICORN Charter.
-Together, they have hosted more than 130 writers/artists at risk.
-By joining us, your city becomes part of a dynamic and global network of solidarity, creativity and mutual interaction.
-ICORN brings together cities and writers and artists in the network and hosts an annual gathering of all parties in one of the member cities.
-A wonderful assembly of writers/artists, city representatives, partners and human rights organisations from all over the world meet to assess and scrutinize the situation for freedom of expression and to explore new and imaginative ways of confronting repressive regimes and authorities where basic human rights are under attack.
+By joining ICORN, your city becomes part of a dynamic and global network of solidarity, creativity, and mutual interaction.
+To celebrate this, ICORN brings together cities and their residents in an annual gathering of all parties in one of the member cities.
+A wonderful assembly of ICORN residents, city representatives, partners, and human rights organisations from all over the world meet to assess and scrutinise the situation of freedom of expression and explore new and imaginative ways of confronting repressive regimes and authorities where human rights are under attack.

-ICORN writers and artists represent a rich resource for the entire network of cities.
-They bring new impulses to the cultural life of each city; they contribute to enhancing knowledge about different cultures in your city.
-They enrich our debate, our insight and our understanding.
+ICORN residents represent a rich resource for the entire network of cities, bringing new impulses to the cultural life of each city.
+They contribute knowledge and experience of different cultures in your city whilst enriching our debate, insight, and understanding of the world.

 Who can become a member of ICORN?

-Any city willing to work for freedom of expression for writers and artists and commit to the terms in the membership agreement can join ICORN and become a city of refuge.
+Any city willing to work for freedom of expression and human rights can commit to the terms of the ICORN Membership Agreement and join ICORN as a City of Refuge.

-In signing the membership agreement with ICORN, your city agrees to:
+In signing the ICORN Membership Agreement, your city agrees to:

-- Arrange for the relocation and reception of the writer/artist to the city.
+- Arrange for the relocation and reception of the writer/artist/journalist to the city.

-- Facilitate the acquisition of a legal status for the writer/artist.
+- Facilitate the acquisition of legal status for the writer/artist/journalist,

-- Provide the writer/artist and his/her family with an appropriate dwelling.
+- Provide the writer/artist/journalist and their family with appropriate dwelling.

-- Provide the writer/artist with an appropriate scholarship/grant for his/her period of stay.
+- Provide the writer/artist/journalist with an appropriate scholarship or grant for their period of stay.

-- Help the writer/artist to integrate with the local community, both socially and artistically.
+- Help the writer/artist/journalist to integrate with the local community, both socially and artistically.

-- Appoint a City of Refuge coordinator to support the writer/artist in legal and practical matters.
+- Appoint an ICORN City of Refuge coordinator to support the writer/artist/journalist in legal and practical matters.

 How does a city become a member of ICORN?

-In Paris city of refuge, the Municipality of Paris is the official ICORN host, partnered by among others Cité Internationale des Arts, Paris Biblilothèques, Reporters Sans Frontières and Maison des Journalistes.
+In Paris City of Refuge, the Municipality of Paris is the official ICORN host in partnership with the Cité Internationale des Arts, Paris Biblilothèques, Reporters Sans Frontières and Maison des Journalistes, amongst others.

-In Brussels, it is the international house of literature, Passaporta, that handles the daily running of the programme.
-They also have an agreement with four universities, which partly sponsors the hosted writer/artist, on the condition that the hosted writer/artist participate in lectures and workshops at the universities.
+In Brussels City of Refuge, it is the International House of Literature, Passa Porta, which manages the daily running of the ICORN Programme.
+Passa Porta works in an agreement with four universities which partly sponsor the hosted ICORN residents on the condition that the hosted residents will participate in lectures and workshops at the universities.

-You can visit the individual city pages to learn more about how the cities of refuge are managed.
+You can visit the individual city pages to learn more about how each ICORN City of Refuge is managed.

 Make a difference and sign up!

-Since the world has not become a safer place for those who campaign for human rights, we need more member cities, to be able to help as many as possible to keep up the constant struggle for freedom of expression, so vital to the health of a free society.
+With the world becoming an ever more dangerous place for those campaigning for human right, ICORN is in need more member cities.
+In this way, we will be able to help as many people as possible to keep up the fight for freedom of expression which is so crucial for the functioning of free societies.

-We encourage any city/person/organisation that wishes get involved in ICORN to contact us to find solutions to join us in the network.
+We encourage any city/organisation/person that wishes to get involved in ICORN to contact us and find solutions on joining the network.

-You can find more information in the membership agreement about the nature of the commitment and cooperation between each city and ICORN.
+You can find more information in the ICORN Membership Agreement about the nature of the commitment and the cooperation between each City of Refuge and ICORN.

-Please see the FAQ for ICORN Cities of Refuge for more details on being a city of refuge.
+Please see the FAQ for ICORN Cities of Refuge for more details on being an ICORN City of Refuge.

-You can also learn more about ICORN writers/artists residencies in the FAQ for writers/artists at risk.
+You can also learn more about the ICORN Residencies in the FAQ for writers/artists/journalists at risk.